schustischuster/evoGE/compAnalysis/data/Expression_data/README.md

 <br/>

-`inter-organ` indicates that samples were normalized between organs and species, whereas `intra-organ` indicates that samples were not normalized between organs.
+`inter-organ` indicates that samples were normalized between organs and species, whereas `intra-organ` indicates that only the comparative organs samples were normalized between species.

 Query species: `AT` = *Arabidopsis thaliana*; `AL` = *Arabidopsis lyrata*; `hsa` = *Homo sapiens*

 `Brawand_Supplementary_Data1` - this folder contains the processed RNA-Seq data published by Brawand et al.(2011).
-Expression values are RPKM and the files are tab-separated.
+Expression values are RPKM and the file is tab-separated.
 Check the README.txt file within the folder for more details.